ShiromaJh/Note-Taker/README.md

 ### Usage:
 To use this application you must install the necessary dependencies typed at the top of the index.js file.
 To execute run node server.js and navigate to localhost:3001 in the web browser to use this application.
+A refresh is also required after any alteration to view added notes or remove deleted notes from the note list.
 ### License:
 This project is licensed under:
 MIT